uclasystem/midas/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 Midas is a memory management system that enables applications to efficiently and safely harvest idle memory to store their soft state (e.g., caches, memoization results, etc.).
-It frees the developers from the burden of manually managing applications' soft state and stores the soft state the is most beneficial to each application, thereby improving both application performance and memory utilization.
+It frees the developers from the burden of manually managing applications' soft state and stores the soft state that is most beneficial to each application, thereby improving both application performance and memory utilization.

-Currently, Midas supports C and C++ applications on Linux.
-Please refer to the [NSDI'24 paper](https://www.usenix.org/conference/nsdi24/presentation/qiao) for technical details about Midas.
+Midas currently supports C and C++ applications on Linux, with several real-world applications we have ported serving as practical references to demonstrate its simplicity and effectiveness.
+For technical details about Midas, please refer to the [NSDI'24 paper](https://www.usenix.org/conference/nsdi24/presentation/qiao).

 ## Getting Started

 ### System Requirements
-Midas' code base assumes an x86-64 CPU architecture and the system as well as applications are running atop Linux.
-Midas has been extensively tested on Ubuntu 18.04 and 20.04, but it should support other Linux distributions as well.
+Midas' code base assumes an x86-64 CPU architecture and the system is designed to run on Linux.
+Midas has been extensively tested on Ubuntu 18.04, 20.04, and 22.04, but it should also be compatible with other Linux distributions.

 ### Dependencies

-Midas is developed in C++ and requires compilers that support C++ 17 (`std=c++1z`).
-It has the following dependencies:
+Midas is developed in C++ and requires compilers with C++ 17 support (`std=c++1z`).
+To deploy Midas, the following dependencies are required:

 * gcc (>= 11)
 * g++ (>= 11)